GusBusDraws/smallweb-subway.js/README.md

 For anyone interested in adding their own station to the map, keep in mind the following information:

-- The lines are drawn in coordinates relative to `(0, 0)` (top left corner) of the Green line.
-This to simplifies the process of adding stations to the lines, but makes it tricky to resize the Green line.
-In the future, this should be changed to Central Station.
+- The lines are drawn in coordinates relative to a single reference point:
+  Central Station (the Smallweb Subway page).
-- The x and y offset for each line are defined at the beginning of the `draw()` loop
+- The x and y offset for each line are defined at the beginning of the `draw()` loop in `drawAllLines()`
+- The coordinates for each line are defined at the beginning of the `map.js` file, and are relative to the top left corner of that particular line in the scale of the distance between each station (`stationDist`)
-- The offset for the Green line (`dcOffset`) is determined by the size of the canvas in the `setup()` loop
+- The coordinates of the reference point (`refPt`) are determined by the size of the canvas and defined in the `setup()` loop

 ## Change Log
 ### 2025-08-28